arnaduga/r2-custom-updater/README.md

 ```

+_That's all folks!_

 ## Limitations

-Some limitd and updates are required.
+Some limits and improvements are required.
 They are listed in the [repo issue tracker](https://github.com/arnaduga/r2-custom-updater/issues).

 ## Questions?